Find your Dream Job

 Confidentiality

 Job hunting while employed can be a delicate balance.
-It’s important to avoid burning bridges or risking your current position before securing your dream job.
+It’s essential to avoid burning bridges or risking your current position before securing your dream job.
 Generally, the more people who know you’re looking, the easier it becomes to find opportunities.
 However, this isn’t feasible when you need to maintain your current employment.
 Conducting a confidential job search involves selectively sharing your plans.
 It’s typically best to exclude co-workers, upper management, and company contacts from this confidential information.
 Working with a recruiter can help protect your identity until there is mutual interest with a prospective employer.
 During interviews, it’s crucial to inform the company that your job search is confidential.

 Job Search Coach - Land Your Dream Job!